openstack/governance/reference/charter.rst

 The work of project teams is performed under the oversight of the TC.
 Contributing to one of their associated code repositories grants you ATC status (see below).
 The TC has ultimate authority over which project teams are designated as official OpenStack projects.
+The projects are listed in :ref:`projects`.

 Project Team Leads
 ==================